GraphWalker/graphwalker.github.io/content/rest-api/rest-load.md

-## load
+## Load
-The Rest call `load` uploads model(s) in JASON format and resets GraphWalker with the new test.
+The Rest call `load` uploads model(s) in JSON format and resets GraphWalker with the new test.

 **POST Request**